Tax distortions and bond issue pricing, Journal of Financial Economics, 2018, No. 129, p. 382–393

 We use unmasked regulatory data to examine the behavior of securities dealers affiliated with the underwriters of corporate bond issues.
 We find that, before and after the new issue event, affiliated dealers bid aggressively for the issuer’s pre-existing bonds.1

 Abstract – Presentations – PDF updated 2018-10-15

 Linking policy to outcomes: a simple framework for debt maturity management

-With Winthrop T Smith (Win Analytics LLC) and Christopher Cameron (U.S. Department of the Treasury).
-Under review at Management Science.
+With Winthrop T Smith (Wells Fargo) and Christopher Cameron (U.S. Department of the Treasury).

 We introduce a new way to think about debt management policy.
 Our results indicate that the U.S. Treasury may be able to reduce cost of borrowing without increasing refinancing risk.2